-- Canes can grow up to 10 feet tall with trailing canes reaching up to 40 feet in length.
+- Himalayan blackberry has robust, sprawling perennial canes with large, stiff thorns.
+Canes can grow up to 10 feet tall with trailing canes reaching up to 40 feet in length.
 Young canes arch as they grow longer, eventually reaching the ground and rooting at the nodes.

-- Both invasive blackberry species grow in full sun, forming dense, thorny thickets.
-They are often found intermingled.
+- Himalayan blackberry grows in full sun, forming dense, thorny thickets.

-- The compound leaves of Himalayan blackberry are large, round to oblong, and toothed.
-The leaves typically come in sets of three (on trailing canes) or five (on main stems).
+- The compound leaves of Himalayan blackberry have large, round to oblong, toothed leaflets.
+The leaflets typically come in sets of three (on trailing canes) or five (on main stems).

-- The flowers of both plants are pink to white, about one inch in diameter, and borne in clusters of 5 to 20.
+- The flowers of Himalayan blackberry are pink to white, about one inch in diameter, and borne in clusters of 5 to 20.

-- The native trailing blackberry (Rubus ursinus) is low-growing and less robust than the two introduced species.
-The stems are thinner and the leaves are composed of three leaflets.
+- The native trailing blackberry (Rubus ursinus) is low-growing and less robust than the introduced species.
+The stems are thinner and the leaves are composed of just three leaflets.

-- They out-compete native understory vegetation and prevent the establishment of desirable native shade-intolerant trees such as Douglas-fir.
+- Himalayan blackberry outcompetes native early successional understory vegetation and prevents the establishment of desirable native trees such as Douglas-fir.